 In the fall of 2015 Idaho Fish and Game Officers received information that a very large mule deer buck harvested in November in Bonneville County may have been taken illegally.
-The deer was harvested on the last day of a late controlled deer hunt.
-The buck was featured on the cover of a popular hunting magazine, a story about the harvest of the buck was aired on a local hunting show, it was entered and won a big buck contest and it was the topic of numerous social media posts.

 On October 20, 2013, Officer Steven Ross received a call from a landowner that found a dead deer in their beet field during harvest.
 They also stated a family member may have heard the gunshot and had words with the shooter.

 On Saturday, December 20, 2014, Terry Jones of Cottonwood, and Brett "Bubba" Kuhn of Grangeville grabbed their rifles and went hunting on the South Fork of the Clearwater.

 On Oct 2nd 2014, Officer Andy Smith and I received a Citizen’s Against Poaching call on a poached buck antelope near Salmon, ID.
 After meeting with the witness, we found the dead buck antelope with the horns cut out and back straps removed.